 Bullmastiffs, Doberman Pinschers, Boxers, Rottweilers, Siberian Huskies.
 Physical exercise on rough terrain.
 Hiking for longer periods.

-With their roots as farm dogs used for pulling carts, this breed have great endurance and intelligence, but can also be very headstrong and focused.
+With their roots as farm dogs used for pulling carts, this breed has great endurance and intelligence but can also be very headstrong and focused.
 Generally bred now as service, police, military and farm dogs, they need to be both mentally and physically occupied.

 Collies, Sheepdogs, German Shepherds and Collies.
 Suggest that they get between 60 and 90 minutes high intensity, agility exercise, daily.

-This breed of canines are bred for their herding instincts, and due to their high energy levels and intelligence, need to be both physically and mentally challenged to prevent them becoming bored, which may result in behavioural problems.
+This breed of canines are bred for their herding instincts.
+Due to their high energy levels and intelligence, they need to be both physically and mentally challenged to prevent them from becoming bored, which may result in behavioural problems.
 Herding dogs do very well and enjoy sports and agility activities such as obedience training and even musical freestyle for dogs.

 Welsh terrier, Staffordshire terrier, Cairn, Bull and Airedale terriers.
 Should have around 30 -60 minutes of average speed walking daily.